jmunixusers/presentations/Vim.md

 - `v` enter visual mode on a character-by-character basis
 - `V` enter visual mode on a line-by-line basis

-This mode acts like the copy-paste mode of vim.
+This mode acts like the copy-paste mode of Vim.

 Some commands from normal mode can actually be done in visual mode, and if those commands take a selection of text as an argument, the selection will